jorgego11/aiopslabs/docs/integration.md

 * `Name`: The display name of your connection, for example `Instana connection`.

 * `Description`: An optional description for the connection.
+Leave it blank.

 * `Endpoint`: Get the URL for the Instana Endpoint from the *Lab Parameters Table*.